mouradatg/courses-cv/README.md

 # Site de test pour cours HTML et CSS

-This is my first website
+Here is my first site to create through Openclassrooms training.

+I thank OpenClassroom and his teacher for the quality of his course.

 # Setting it up